code42/py42/docs/userguides/departingemployee.md

     If the user is already in the departing employee list, you will get a response indicating that it is a bad request.

-    A user will be added to detection list profile before adding to departing employee list, if profile doesn't exist.
+    if a detection list profile for this user doesn't exist yet, it will automatically be created before adding to the departing employee list.
 ```

 To remove a user from departing employee list